-Whether your pains were caused by accident, strenuous activity, moving awkwardly or an unavoidable health issue, back pain can be debilitating and have a serious impact on your day-to-day.
+Whether your pains are caused by accident, strenuous activity, moving awkwardly or an unavoidable health issue, back pain can be debilitating and have a serious impact on your day-to-day.

-We look at some ways you can seek pressure relief from your back and joint aches, including exercise, posture and buying an orthopaedic mattress for back pain.
+We look at ways you can seek pressure relief from back pain and joint aches by exercising, strengthening your core, fixing your posture, adjusting your sleeping position and buying an orthopaedic mattress for back pain.

 Ways to Ease Back Pain

-If your back pains are serious or if you have been suffering for a long time, you need to make an appointment with a specialist such as a GP, chiropractor or physiatrist.
+If your back pains are serious or if you have been suffering for a long time, you need to make an appointment with a specialist such as a GP, chiropractor, physiatrist or osteopath.

 If you suffer from mild back pain, you might want to try a few at-home remedies that will bring you relief, comfort and support from your aches.